Ralf Reski: Research

-Reski's main area of research with more than 250 scientific publications comprises the genetics, proteomics, metabolism, and cell development of moss plants, using the technique of homologous recombination for creating knockout mosses by gene targeting in a reverse genetics approach.
+Reski's main area of research with more than 350 scientific publications 350 comprises the genetics, proteomics, metabolism, and cell development of moss plants, using the technique of homologous recombination for creating knockout mosses by gene targeting in a reverse genetics approach.

 Reski and his coworkers have identified hitherto unknown genes with biotechnological implication for agriculture and forestry.

 The cultivation of moss cells and their utilization for Molecular Farming is another main focal point of his research.

 In 1998, Reski proposed the moss Physcomitrella patens as a model plant in biological research.
 Since then, he has contributed significantly towards mosses becoming a model plant in biological research on a worldwide scale.
 In 2004, Reski and colleagues from the United States, the United Kingdom and Japan successfully proposed the genome of Physcomitrella patens for complete sequencing at the Joint Genome Institute (JGI), a facility of the U.S. Department of Energy (DOE).
 The genome was released in December 2007, with the bioinformatic work spearheaded by Reski's group and financed by the German National Science Foundation (Deutsche Forschungsgemeinschaft DFG).

-To date, the Freiburg Chair of Plant Biotechnology hosts an online database of Physcomitrella patens comprising the genomic sequence, annotated gene models and supplemental information.

 Due to its scientific and economic importance, the genome of Physcomitrella patens has been chosen as a "flagship plant genome" by the DOE JGI in 2010.

+Reski and his group are also working on peat mosses of the genus Genus Sphagnum in the framework of the German National Peatland Protection Strategy.
+They have established the largest collection of axenic Sphagnum strains world-wide and screen them in moss bioreactors for rapid growth.
+These mosses are used for peatland restoration to combat climate change.

 Also in 1998, Reski and coworkers generated a knockout moss by deleting an ftsZ gene and thus identified the first gene essential in the division of an organelle in any eukaryote.

 Based on the results of further research on the ftsZ-gene family, Ralf Reski coined the term "plastoskeleton", analogous to the term "cytoskeleton", in 2000 and presented a new concept in cell biology of how chloroplasts, the green cell organelles of plants, change shape and divide.